 You can purchase surplus government property through our GSA AuctionsSM website.
 The site offers the general public the opportunity to bid electronically on a wide array of federal assets.
 The auctions are completely web-enabled, allowing all registered participants to bid on a single item or multiple items (lots) within specified time frames.
 For more information on GSA AuctionsSM please visit http://www.gsaauctions.gov.

 Terms and Conditions of Sale

 GSA sells used personal property according to the U.S. Government's Standard Form 114C April 2001, "General Sale Terms and Conditions."
 Customers may ask to review a copy from any of the GSA regional Sales Offices.
-Please study carefully the terms and conditions in the Invitation for Bid and in any notices provided at auctions and other sales, and be sure that any special terms are clear.
+Please carefully study the terms and conditions in the Invitation for Bid and in any notices provided at auctions and other sales.
+Be sure you understand any special terms.

 Payment is restricted to the following instruments: